hbschricker/SWE3313_Team3Project/README.md

 Click [here]() for a video presentation of our project plan.

-Thank you for taking the time to view our work!
+Thank you for viewing our work!